 A soft carrot cookie with orange icing and a pecan with a bit taken out of it.
 The cookie is very soft and fluffy looking.

-How to Make Carrot Cookies
+How to Make Carrot Cake Cookies

-These carrot cookies are made using the creaming method for cookies.
-They also call for fresh shredded carrot instead of mashed carrot like many other similar recipes.
-I love these cookies topped with a simple orange glaze, but they could also be topped with cream cheese frosting to be closer to a carrot cake cookie.
+These carrot cake cookies are made using the creaming method for cookies.
+They call for fresh shredded carrot instead of mashed carrot like other similar recipes.

-Step 1: Cream Together the Fat and Sugar
+Step 2: Cream Together the Fat and Sugar

 Cream together the butter and sugar in a bowl until light and fluffy

-We’re going to start by creaming together the fat with the sugar and the orange zest.
+In a separate mixing bowl with a hand mixer or in the bowl of a stand mixer, cream together the fat with the sugar and orange zest until very light and fluffy.
 Adding the zest in with the fat will help bring out its flavor.

-Step 2: Add the Other Liquid Ingredients
+Step 3: Add the Liquid Ingredients

 Adding the eggs and orange juice to the butter and sugar bowl

-Step 4: Add the Dry Ingredients to Batter
+Step 4: Add the Dry Ingredients

 Step 5: Fold in the Shredded Carrot